dmitrypol/dmitrypol.github.io/_posts/2018-01-16-elasticsearch-redis-streams.md

 end
 {% endhighlight %}

-We are using the new `xadd` command which will create a new Redis stream and add an item to it with key/value pairs (zip and query).
+We are using the new `xadd` command which creates a new Redis stream and add an item to it with key/value pairs (zip and query).
 Keys are based on timestamps to create one per day, just like we rotate logs.
-Data in Redis will look like this:
+Data in Redis looks like this:

 {% highlight ruby %}
+# launch redis-cli
 xrange search_log:2018-01-08 - +
 1) 1) 1515465841276-0
    2) 1) "zip"